Intensive Academic English Program

-Conditional admission to non-degree programs
+Conditional admission to one-year certificate programs

 Applicants to UM Extended Education may be accepted into the Applied Business Management, Applied Human Resources Management, and Applied Business Analysis programs on the condition that they complete Level 5 of the English Language Centre's Intensive Academic English Program/AEPUCE first.

 Students can gain conditional admission to the intensive programs provided they meet the following criteria:

 - Meet the IAEP Level 5 entrance requirements.

 - Meet the intensive programs education and work experience admission requirements.